-The primary outcome was admission to hospital within 72 hours – this included either admission to the ward, or active care for respiratory symptoms for at least six hours.
+The primary outcome was admission to the hospital within 72 hours – this included either admission to the ward or active care for respiratory symptoms for at least six hours.
 Active care was: oxygen, IV fluids, or bronchodilators.

-Secondary outcomes included: supplemental oxygen in ED, timing of agreement for discharge home, length of stay, representations within the 72 hours.
+Secondary outcomes included: supplemental oxygen in ED, the timing of agreement for discharge home, length of stay, and representations within 72 hours.

 In the true saturations group, 41% were admitted.
 In the altered saturations group, only 25% were admitted (p=0.005)

-There were no differences in the the secondary outcomes (p=0.16).
+There were no differences in the secondary outcomes (p=0.16).

-By falsely elevating the oxygen saturations by just three points, there was a significant reduction in hospital admission rates for bronchiolitis in infants.
+By falsely elevating the oxygen satss by just three points, there was a significant reduction in hospital admission rates for bronchiolitis in infants.